In a previous blog post, we talked about ways to add texture and color to your shelving. We also wanted to chat about how to style them!

 Have a Consistent Color Pallet

-You’re first step to any good design is having a consistent color pallet.
+Your first step to any good design is having a consistent color pallet.
 We always like to use a neutral color scheme with pops of color.
-Or you can do visa versa and go with a fun bold wallpaper, but keep the decor pretty light.
+Or you can do vice versa and go with fun and bold wallpaper, but keep the decor pretty light.
 Regardless, just make sure you have a color scheme you’re going with to ensure it all flows together nicely.

-As you can see, in this project we were going for a coastal feel with the whites, blues, brown sandy beaches, and greens.
+As you can see, in this project we were going for an organic and muted boho feel complete with greens and pampas grass.

 Reflect your Style